RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 ### REST API method

-Modules that have dependencies can only be added from the REST API.
-The `module.json` file in the module package lists the dependencies for the module and the URL to download each dependency.
-When you add the module, the master node downloads and installs the dependencies.
-Then the other nodes in the cluster copy the dependencies from the master node.

-{{< note >}}
-- If your master node does not have connectivity to the internet, copy the dependencies to `<modulesdatadir>/<module_name>/<version_integer>/deps/`. `modulesdatadir` is depending on where Redis Enterprise is installed (`/var/opt/redislabs/modules/` by default), `module_name` is the module name you want to install (`rg` for RedisGears), and `version_integer` is an integer format xxyyzz (xyyzz if x < 10).
-You can calculate this number using the formula 1000*x + 100*y + z.
-For example, RedisGears 1.0.7 dependencies need to be placed under `/var/opt/redislabs/modules/rg/10007/deps`.
-- To remove a module with dependencies from a cluster, you must use a DELETE action with the `/v2/modules` endpoint.
-{{< /note >}}

 To add a module package to the cluster using the REST API:

 1. Copy the module package to a node in the cluster, for example:
+TODO this should not point to an s3 URL but to the download centre.
+We don't want to expose this

     ```sh
     curl https://redismodules.s3.amazonaws.com/redisgears/redisgears.linux-bionic-x64.1.0.3.zip -o /tmp/redisgears.linux-bionic-x64.1.0.3.zip
     ```

-1. POST the modules to the `/v2/modules` endpoint, for example:
+1. POST the modules to the `/v1/modules` endpoint, for example:
+TODO needs verification

     ```sh
-    curl -k -u "admin@redislabs.com:<password>" -F "module=@/tmp/redisgears.linux-bionic-x64.1.0.3.zip" https://localhost:9443/v2/modules
+    curl -k -u "admin@redislabs.com:<password>" -F "module=@/tmp/redisearch.Linux-ubuntu16.04-x86_64.2.2.6.zip" https://localhost:9443/v1/modules
     ```

-    The response includes an action ID that you can use with the `/v1/actions` endpoint to see the progress of the action, such as:

-    ```sh
-    $ curl -k -u "admin@redislabs.com:<password>" https://localhost:9443/v1/actions/d1b6d8c2-7a95-4a4d-8ce8-6e6b6f12308f
-    {"action_uid":"d1b6d8c2-7a95-4a4d-8ce8-6e6b6f12308f","module_uid":"9f52147d8036b08903ca3a8bca87da00","name":"module_installation","progress":"100","status":"completed","task_id":"d1b6d8c2-7a95-4a4d-8ce8-6e6b6f12308f"}
-    ```

-    {{< note >}}
-You can also use the `/v1/modules` endpoint, but modules with dependencies are blocked from using that endpoint.
-    {{< /note >}}

 1. When the action is complete, log into the cluster admin console and go to `settings` > `redis modules` to see the module in the list.
+TODO why no example on rladmin or validating REST API?  doesn't make sense to send people to the UI when the procedure avoids that.

 ### Admin console method